-In March 2008 the FASB issued SFAS No. 161, "Disclosures about Derivative Instruments and Hedging Acitivities" ("SFAS No. 161").
-The new standard is intended to improve financial reporting about derivative instruments and heding activities by requiring enhanced disclosures to enable investors to better understand their effects on an entity's financial position, financial performance, and cash flows.
+In March 2008 the FASB issued SFAS No. 161, "Disclosures about Derivative Instruments and Hedging Activities" ("SFAS No. 161").
+The new standard is intended to improve financial reporting about derivative instruments and hedging activities by requiring enhanced disclosures to enable investors to better understand their effects on an entity's financial position, financial performance, and cash flows.
 It is effective for financial statements issued for fiscal years and interim periods beginning after November 15, 2008.
-The Company is currently evaluating the potential impact, if any, of the adoption of SFAS No. 161 on the Company's consolidated results of operations, cash flows and financial condition.
+SFAS No. 161 only requires additional disclosures about derivatives, and as such, it will have no effect on the Company's consolidated results of operations, cash flows and financial condition and concluded that the effect is not material.